getBoolean/flutter_boolean_template/README.md

 - `melos run format` - Run `dart format` in all packages.
 - `melos run build` - Run `build_runner build` in all packages.
 - `melos run test:selective_unit_test` - Run Flutter tests for a specific package.
+- `melos run loc` - Run `flutter gen-l10n` in the localization package to generate the localized strings from the arb files.

 ### Mason Bricks